imbal/rson/README.md

  - `@float "NaN"` or nan,Inf,inf,+Inf,-Inf,+inf,-inf
  -  no underscores allowed

+`<sign>0x<hex mantissa>p<sign><decimal exponent>` or `...1x...` for subnormals.

 ### RSON sets (optional):

  - `@set [1,2,3]`
  - always a tagged list
- - no duplicate items
+ - no duplicate items, same rules as records
+ - ordering does not matter when comparing

 ### RSON dicts (optional):

  - `@dict {"a":1}`
- - keys must be in lexical order, must round trip in same order.
+ - keys must be emitted in lexical order, must round trip in same order.
+ - keys should all be the same type
- - no duplicate items
+ - no duplicate items, same rules as records
  - keys must be comparable, hashable, parser MAY reject if not
+ - a `@dict` is equal to a record if it has same keys, ignoring order.

+sort order is only defined for keys of the same type

 ### RSON datetimes/periods (optional):